 PRP, Platelet Rich Plasma, Vancouver

-PRP, Platelet Rich Plasma Regenerative Injection Therapy, for the treatment of back pain, neck pain, tendonitis, shoulders, elbows, wrists, fingers, hips, knees, ankles, feet, all joints of the body.
+PRP, Platelet Rich Plasma Regenerative Injection Therapy, under ultrasound guidance, for the treatment of back pain, neck pain, tendonitis, shoulders, elbows, wrists, fingers, hips, knees, ankles, feet, all joints of the body.

 PRP Regenerative Injection Therapy, Platelet Rich Plasma